 And the second leg of entitlement is this:

 Let’s analyze some of the above statements with the entitlement X-ray goggles on:

 - “Let’s do it, I know how to market a product”

 Experience entitlement.
-If you’re barely making ends meed the world doesn’t think you how to market a product.
+If you’re barely making ends meet the world doesn’t think you know how to market a product.

 - “No, what you should really tell her is this… “

 Attention entitlement.
 He didn’t ask your opinion, you’re assuming he wants to hear it.